usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

     authentication if these results are sent to other parties (covered in SP 800-63C).

-The overall authentication assurance level is determined by the lowest identity assurance and authenticator assurance level achieved in any of the areas listed above, and then by mapping the result to the corresponding Level of Assurance.
+The M-04-04 Level of Assurance is determined by considering the identity assurance, authenticator assurance level, and federation assurance level achieved for each of the elements listed above, and determining the Level of Assurance satisfied by all elements.

 Agencies may adjust the level of assurance using additional risk mitigation measures.
 Easing credential assurance level requirements may